Ron Carlson: Teaching

 He became a professor of English at Arizona State University in 1985, teaching creative writing to undergraduates and graduates, and ultimately becoming director of its Creative Writing program.
 Carlson then moved to the University of California, Irvine.
 Carlson was the director of UCI's Creative Writing program until his resignation in 2018.

+In August 2018, Carlson was named as having credible evidence of having committed sexual misconduct with a minor student in the 1970s.
+The report, prepared by the law firm Locke Lord, named seven teachers in all.

+Writing

 His short stories originally appeared in The New Yorker, Harper's Magazine, Esquire, and GQ.
 In addition to his fiction, Carlson has also written for The New York Times Book Review and the Los Angeles Times Book Review.